wp-plugins/advanced-uploader/readme.txt

 2. This screen shot is for the destination selection page

 == Changelog ==
+= 1.14 =
+* added support for replacing uploader in new library grid view
-= 1.13 =
+* added ability to select destination from post/library grid view = 1.13 =
 * fixed bug that broke uploads from Library page and showed code = 1.12 =